MikuSnow/BetonQuest./Info-for-developers.md

 `start()` and `stop()` methods must start objective's listeners and stop them accordingly.
 It's because the plugin turns the objective off if there are no players having it active.
 Normally you will register/unregister listeners here, but some objectives may be different.
 For example `delay` objective starts a repeating runnable and cancels it.

+If your objective has some properties (used in variables) you should override the `String getProperty(String name, String playerID)` method.
+At runtime it will be called by "objective" variables, supplying a single word.
+Using that word you should parse the data of the objective and return it as a String.
+If the supplied property name is incorrect or there was an error during getting the value, return an empty String and optionally log an error (`Debug.error(String message)`).

 Objectives are registered the same way as conditions and events, using `registerObjective(String name, Class<? extends Objective>)` method.

+## Writing variables

+All variables need to extend `pl.betoncraft.betonquest.api.Variable` class.
+In the constructor you must parse the instruction (raw variable, i.e. `%point.beton.amount%`) and extract all information about your variable's behavior.
+Then you have to override the `String getValue(String playerID)` method.
+It should return the value of the variable for the supplied player.
+If it's impossible, it should return an empty String.
+Registering variables is done via `BetonQuest.registerVariable(String name, Class<? extends Variable> variable)` method.

 ## Firing events